Artificial general intelligence: Timescales

 In 2020, OpenAI developed GPT-3, a language model capable of performing many diverse tasks without specific training.
 According to Gary Grossman in a VentureBeat article, while there is consensus that GPT-3 is not an example of AGI, it is considered by some to be too advanced to be classified as a narrow AI system.

 In the same year, Jason Rohrer used his GPT-3 account to develop a chatbot, and provided a chatbot-developing platform called "Project December".
 OpenAI asked for changes to the chatbot to comply with their safety guidelines; Rohrer disconnected Project December from the GPT-3 API.

 In 2022, DeepMind developed Gato, a "general-purpose" system capable of performing more than 600 different tasks.

-In 2023, Microsoft Research published a study on an early version of OpenAI's GPT-4, contending that it exhibited more general intelligence than previous AI models and demonstrated human-level performance in tasks spanning multiple domains, such as mathematics, coding, and law.
-This research sparked a debate on whether GPT-4 could be considered an early, incomplete version of artificial general intelligence, emphasizing the need for further exploration and evaluation of such systems.

 In 2023, AI researcher Geoffrey Hinton stated that:

 The idea that this stuff could actually get smarter than people – a few people believed that, [...].
 But most people thought it was way off.
 And I thought it was way off.
 I thought it was 30 to 50 years or even longer away.
 Obviously, I no longer think that.

 He estimated in 2024 (with low confidence) that systems smarter than humans could appear within 5 to 20 years and stressed the attendant existential risks.

 In May 2023, Demis Hassabis similarly said that "The progress in the last few years has been pretty incredible", and that he sees no reason why it would slow, expecting AGI within a decade or even a few years.
 In March 2024, Nvidia's Chief Executive Officer (CEO), Jensen Huang, stated his expectation that within five years, AI would be capable of passing any test at least as well as humans.
 In June 2024, the AI researcher Leopold Aschenbrenner, a former OpenAI employee, estimated AGI by 2027 to be "strikingly plausible".

 In September 2025, a review of surveys of scientists and industry experts from the last 15 years reported that most agreed that artificial general intelligence (AGI) will occur before the year 2100.
-A more recent analysis by AIMultiple reported that, “Current surveys of AI researchers are predicting AGI around 2040”.
+A more recent analysis by AIMultiple reported that, "Current surveys of AI researchers are predicting AGI around 2040".

+OpenAI CEO Sam Altman said in December 2025 that "we built AGIs" and that "AGI kinda went whooshing by" with less societal impact than expected, proposing the field move on to defining superintelligence.
+In 2026, OpenAI's president Greg Brockman claimed that the company's model GPT-6 Astra marked the beginning of the "AGI era".